Year In French: Best Explanation of An vs. Année

 Happy New Year!

 To say “Happy New Year” in French say, “Bonne année !”.
 However, the actual holiday, New Years, is “Le Nouvel An”.
-This page on our site covers words for Christmas and New Years.
+This page on our site covers how to say Merry Christmas and Happy New Year in French.

 Bonne année!
 Happy New Year!